Philippe Muray

 Philippe Muray (1945 in Angers (France) – March 2, 2006 in Paris) was a French essayist and novelist.
 None of his works have yet been translated into English.
 In 2010, the French actor Fabrice Luchini read some of Muray's works at the Théâtre de l'Atelier in Paris, which contributed to a renewed discussion of his writings in the French press.
-Muray's literary styles and the wealth of works he published make him one of the most important writers of the 20th and 21st century.
+His views had a real impact on the public discussion about modernity.

 Biography

-Very little is known about Muray's personal life.
-His father was a writer and translator of English-language authors (Jack London, Melville, Kipling, etc.) and his mother a devout reader.
+Muray's father was a writer and translator of English-language authors (Jack London, Melville, Kipling, etc.) and his mother a devout reader.
 According to Muray himself, his parents contributed significantly to his literary education and taste of literature.
 As soon as he could, he started to study humanities in Paris.

 During some months in 1983, he taught French literature at Stanford University in California.
 There he developed the concept of L'empire du bien (the Empire of the Good), and he collected materials to write his book Le XIXe siècle à travers les âges (The 19th Century through the Ages), published in 1984.
 In that book he underlines the importance of occultism in the formation of socialism.

-He also published a controversial essay about Céline, in which he tried to explain the fierce antisemitism of the physician and critically acclaimed author of Journey to the End of the Night.
+He also published an essay about Céline, in which he tried to explain the fierce antisemitism of the physician and critically acclaimed author of Journey to the End of the Night.
 Muray went on to argue that Céline's antisemitism was partly a consequence of his hygienist beliefs – as did the Nazis, Céline believed that the Jews where both an obstacle to progress and a social illness.

 Philippe Muray died on 2 March 2006 of lung cancer and is buried at the Montparnasse Cemetery in Paris.